-Proposed Curricular Revisions for Health and Human Performance-related majors
+new Health and Human Performance-related majors

-Specifically, the proposal includes
+Specifically, the new HHP curriculum includes

-- newly-defined core curriculum
+- newly-defined core courses

 - preparation of students for careers in occupational therapy, physical therapy, medical lab science, clinical rehabilitation, sports medicine, occupational health, physician’s assistant, etc. and may lead to advanced study in medicine or dentistry.

 These new programs also offer greater flexibility and better integration with PEAK.
 The HHP curricula have been approved by the College's review process, and they are slated to be offered beginning in fall 2015.

 A summary document for download is available below.

 - BIO 201 + Bio 202 (8 cr) OR Cellular Basis of Human Physiology (BIO 159; new course) (4 cr)